When you need us, we will be there for you and your family.

 About the Inpatient Unit

 Our Inpatient Unit is located at St. John’s House, Courtenay Hill, Newry, Co.
 Down.
 There are several reasons for patients to be referred to us for inpatient care such as control of symptoms, for example pain or nausea, rehabilitation following treatment, respite and end of life care.
 Our main aim is to ensure that patients are comfortable during their stay with us and that they receive the best possible care available.
 Once the symptoms are controlled, the patient may return home.
-Patients can then avail of other Hospice services such as our Out-Patients Clinics, Hospice Day Care, Donaldson Counselling and Therapy Centre or Resource Centre.
+Patients can then avail of our Community Outreach Services.

 Our Inpatient Unit has 14 single bedrooms on 2 floors, so every patient will have the privacy of their own room.
 We try to create a friendly relaxed atmosphere and ensure patients and their family have the best facilities available.
 We have family rooms on both floors, with a sitting room, bedroom and shower room available for family and relatives if needed.
-There is also a Café available in the building which is open to families, carers, staff and those visiting Hospice.
 The beautiful Hospice gardens are located at the back of the building and the garden gazebo offers a sheltered space to enjoy the tranquil surroundings and has various table and seating areas.

 Our team of staff have appropriate qualifications, training and experience in palliative care.
 Their aim is to provide the best quality of life for their patients and families, focusing not only on physical care but also on the need for emotional, social and spiritual support.